Commercial Turtle Foods: Benefits/Uses, Staples/Supplements

 Video Added May 1, 2013.

 Diet is one of the most important variables in the long-term health of any turtle or tortoise.
 We’re going to dig inside each of twenty-two commercial turtle foods and examine their positives, negatives and uses inside the overall diet of an aquatic turtle.
 Some are good for staples, others just for supplements, and others we recommend to not even use, if its not necessary.
 This is by no means a comprehensive look, because there are probably another twenty foods that we won’t talk about today.
 Maybe we’ll come back in the future and amend the post with more foods.
 If there is a specific food we don’t cover that you’d like more information on, leave a comment here and we’ll add it to a list for future reference.
-The best of these foods can be found in our own shop or from our friends at New England Herpetoculture.
+The best of these foods can be found in our own shop (Editor’s Note: We no longer sell foods) or from our friends at New England Herpetoculture.
 If you are still having trouble locating a specific food, please contact us for help.

-Many of us are big fans of Mazuri Fresh Water Turtle Diet, but I want to do more than sit here and tell you why you should buy this product (that we happen to sell).
+Many of us are big fans of Mazuri Fresh Water Turtle Diet, but I want to do more than sit here and tell you why you should buy this product.
 While I will start with Mazuri, I aim to give each of the other commercial turtle foods as much space on this page as Mazuri Fresh Water Turtle Diet.
 Among the food we’ll touch on today are 2 Mazuri products, 3 Aquamax products, 4 ZooMed products, 6 Hikari products, 3 Omega One products, 2 Tetrafauna products, an HBH product and a Nutrafin Max product.
 As a note, the nutrition information graphics will be updated as I continue to receive information from various companies.
 These graphics will provide more details than just what is available on the package.
 I will not touch on feeding methods, times, or quantities.
 There are already numerous resources out there on this topic, including a few articles at ATP.com.

 A couple definitions before we get started: